PyDrocsid/cogs/moderation/content_filter/documentation.md

 #### `regex`

-This command can be used to edit the regex for an already existing filter.
+Edits the regular expression of an existing filter.

 ```css
 .content_filter update [regex|r] <pattern_id> <new_regex>